 My name is Hannah.
 I’m eight years old and live on the Isle of Wight.

 I have light brown hair and a big smile which everyone says is just like my mum’s – see?
-Me and my mum have lots of things in common, but people mostly notice that we both have problems with our walking.
+My mum and I have lots of things in common, but people mostly notice that we both have problems with our walking.
 Mum has always used walking sticks to help her get around and I use a walking frame with wheels.